-Modern copiers and MFPs are one of the marvels of the digital age...it may sound silly, but I don’t say that lightly.
-Not too long ago, office copy rooms used offset presses.
-After a day of squeezing tubes of ink onto rollers, we'd all have a greater appreciation for today's advanced bizhubs.
+Office copy rooms used offset presses not too long ago.
+After a day of squeezing tubes of ink onto rollers, we'd all have a greater appreciation for today's advanced printers and copier machines.

 Although office print solutions have evolved, they still share one main ingredient with their predecessors: paper.

-That said, there are some basic paper properties that anyone who has ever loaded an empty printer paper tray should learn:
+There are some basic paper properties that anyone who has ever loaded an empty printer paper tray should learn.
+These characteristics include:

 - Moisture content